 Stickers on WhatsApp can now be used to promote your brand persona.
 This feature was introduced by WhatsApp to promote brands in Western countries, but it has potential in Indian markets too.
 For example, a lot of WhatsApp resellers and small businesses engage with their most loyal customers on the messaging channel.

-Sticker or GIF marketing simply involves the usage of GIFS or stickers personalised to the brand to be shared among the audience.
+Sticker or GIF marketing simply involves the usage of GIFS or stickers personalized to the brand to be shared among the audience.

 “Every brand today is trying to leverage WhatsApp for its campaigns.
 As WhatsApp does not yet support brands to advertise on the platform, these brands fall back to creating engaging content and then leveraging WhatsApp’s ‘sharing’ behaviour to reach an audience,” sArpit Kumar, Founder, GIFKaro.